-25 Amazing Read Aloud Books for Grade 2
+25 Amazing Read Alouds for 2nd Grade

 This post may contain affiliate links.

-Remember that most read alouds should be AT or ABOVE your students’ independent reading levels.
+Remember that most read alouds for 2nd graders should be AT or ABOVE your students’ independent reading levels.
 However, sometimes it’s helpful to introduce a series that kids might want to read independently.
 These are a great option for First Chapter Fridays.
 This is where you only read one chapter to spark interest.
 (I’ve done this many times with my own kids, not just in the classroom.)
 It works, too.

 More Read Aloud Book Lists: